-The EAGER funding mechanism may be used to support exploratory work in its early stages on untested, but potentially transformative, research ideas or approaches.
+The EAGER funding type may be used to support exploratory work in its early stages on untested, but potentially transformative, research ideas or approaches.
 This work may be considered especially "high risk-high payoff" in the sense that it, for example, involves radically different approaches, applies new expertise, or engages novel disciplinary or interdisciplinary perspectives.
 These exploratory proposals may also be submitted directly to an NSF program at any time, but the EAGER mechanism should not be used for projects that are appropriate for submission as "regular" (i.e., non-EAGER) NSF proposals.
 Pl(s) must contact the NSF program officer(s) whose expertise is most germane to the proposal topic prior to submission of an EAGER proposal.
 This will aid in determining the appropriateness of the work for consideration under the EAGER mechanism; this suitability must be assessed early in the process.
 These proposals must be submitted in response to the PAPPG.
-For guidelines, see Chapter II.D.2. in the most recent version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (https://www.nsf.gov/publications/pub_summ.jsp?ods_key=pappg).
+For guidelines, see the most recent version of the NSF PAPPG.